 - Protect Against Disability: While Insurance is designed to protect against a missing income, this is a slightly narrow way of looking at it.
 What about when a family’s main provider is still healthy but unable to work?
 Disability is a solution that sits in the grey area of insurance, with the purpose of reimbursing those who have incurred an injury or other malady that prevents them from doing the full scope of their work duties.
 Available as a standalone policy or sometimes as a rider, these plans are usually inexpensive and can bring great value to a younger family who do not have the financial cushion to go an extended time without income.

-Supporting a family is a constant effort, and many times premade life insurance solutions are not enough for new parents.
-Families should never leave any loose ends when it comes to their children’s future; parents should always have a battle plan for every major milestone while carefully evaluating their growing needs.
+Supporting a family is an effort, and many times premade life insurance solutions are not enough for new parents.
+Families should not leave loose ends when it comes to their children’s future and carefully evaluate their growing insurance needs.

 Buying a Policy for the Child